abbi5552/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+This project is to publish the bikeshare project through github

 ### Files used
 new_york_city.csv